James4Ever0/notes/chatgpt.md

 ## models like chatgpt

-[tk-instruct](https://github.com/yizhongw/Tk-Instruct) with [all models](https://huggingface.co/models?search=allenai/tk-instruct) by allenai can be multilingual
+[tk-instruct](https://github.com/yizhongw/Tk-Instruct) with [all models](https://huggingface.co/models?search=allenai/tk-instruct) by allenai can be multilingual, trained on [natural instructions](https://instructions.apps.allenai.org/)

 there's a ghosted repo named [instructgpt-pytorch](https://github.com/mariusmcl/instructgpt-pytorch) found in bing but no cache preserved. wtf?